-I have realised that life is too short to not do the things that make you 100% happy……and so moving forward I am going to focus on myself and my own self care before anything else.
+After the tragic death of someone that I loved very much I realised that life is too short to not do the things that make you 100% happy……and so moving forward I am going to focus on myself and my own self care before anything else.
 I am going to put more time and effort in to making my Blog a success as this is where my passion lies and remove myself from things that aren’t going to motivate or enrich me.

 It is important to remember that life is short and the world is wide.
 Everybody dies but not everybody lives.
 I don’t want to reach old age feeling like I’ve just been existing instead of REALLY living my best life.
 Sometimes the stress and monotony of life needs to be broken up in order to re-motivate, re-energise and re-focus yourself and I urge everyone to use travel as a great way of doing this.

-Looking into the future, I also have trips to Israel and Bali already in the pipeline for later in the year and I am seriously looking in to undertaking a voluntary Medical placement somewhere like India or Sri Lanka.
+Looking into the future, I have an EPIC trip to Indonesia planned and some smaller European adventures already in the pipeline for later in the year.
+I am also seriously looking in to undertaking a voluntary Medical placement somewhere like India or Sri Lanka.

 SO…..here I am!
-A 34 year old female solo traveller, funding my travel habits by driving ambulances and saving lives, currently working my way through my Bucketlist of dream destinations while trying to negotiate the stresses of everyday life and working full time for the NHS.
+A 34 year old female solo traveller, funding my travel habits by driving ambulances and saving lives, currently working my way through my Bucketlist of dream destinations and trying to negotiate the stresses of everyday life.

 Please come along for the ride and join me on my journey and let me share my travel stories and experiences with you all…..